GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO what about commands that do not produce compare flag changes but may appear in a conditional statement TODO timera timerb
 TODO shall should must cannot could etc
-TODO casing of filenames should not matter
 TODO better name for what we are calling require statements TODO interesting NOP is not compiled
 TODO rockstar does not know if it calls arg 17 a text string or a string identifier.
 I will go for identifier.
-TODO note var_text_label (and such) parameter type matches without dollar TODO x = ABS y (which game introduced this even? see code patterns) TODO IF/IFNOT GOTO
-TODO WHILENOT is not implemented properly in miss2 (only has =) TODO lhs of assignment-like and binary expr must be identifier, except in '=' due to a bug and ambiguity with equality TODO disallow binary ops in IF/AND/OR (spreading over more than one line)
+TODO note var_text_label (and such) parameter type matches without dollar TODO WHILENOT is not implemented properly in miss2 (only has =) TODO lhs of assignment-like and binary expr must be identifier, except in '=' due to a bug and ambiguity with equality TODO disallow binary ops in IF/AND/OR (spreading over more than one line)